Be aware that some of these mechanics may be particularly advanced, and

 the Patience set will be skipped and will simply show the

-next set in its place.
-Functionally this works the same as
+next normal set in its place.

 -